oracle-livelabs/security/blockchain-table-new/blockchain-tables/blockchain-tables.md

 - **`-table_name|-tab <table_name>` (Required):** Specifies the name of the Blockchain Table from which expired rows will be deleted.
 Use double quotes for case-sensitive table names.
 - **`-before_timestamp|-before <before_timestamp>` (Optional):** Deletes rows with timestamps less than the specified value, formatted as per `NLS_SESSION_PARAMETERS`.
 Behavior:
 	- If NULL: Deletes all expired rows in the table.
-	- If older than the calculated timestamp: Deletes rows with timestamps less than the specified value.
+	- If older than the calculated timestamp: Deletes expired rows with timestamps less than the specified value.
 	- If younger than the calculated timestamp: Deletes rows based on the retention policy.
 	- Default: `NULL`.
 - **`-rowcount <rowcount>` (Optional):** Specifies the number of rows deleted.